aohorodnyk/docker-caddy/README.md

     web:
 ```

-You can get access intarnal between containers in one network by container name, for exaple `https://caddy/`
+You can get access internal between containers in one network by container name, for example, `https://caddy/`

 If you have a question, [create new issue](https://github.com/aohorodnyk/docker-caddy/issues/new)